MSallermann/fft-dipoles-proof-of-concept/README.md

 # fft-dipoles-proof-of-concept
-A proof of concept attempt for the implementation of the fft algorithm to calculate magneto static dipole-dipole interactions.
-Using numpy.
+Proof-of-concept implementation of an FFT-algorithm to calculate gradients due to magnetic dipole-dipole interactions on a bravais lattice with basis and open boundary conditions.

+Only tested on python 3.6.5.

 DISCLAIMER: This is not intended to be a reference implementation and
             it is likely to be very slow.
 It doesnt try to optimize